 SLI, a quick history

 SLI, or Scalable Link Interface technology, was originally created as the scan-line interleave technology by 3dfx, well before it was bought out by Nvidia.
-Introduced with its Voodoo2 line of graphics cards in 1998, it allowed two or more GPUs to work side by side on the same graphical problems, enabling impressive scaling of graphics power, leading to better benchmark and in-game performance.
+Introduced with its Voodoo2 line of graphics cards in 1998, it allowed two or more GPUs to work side by side on the same graphical problems.
+This enabled impressive scaling of graphics power, leading to better benchmark and in-game performance.

 Nvidia later reintroduced SLI in a different manner in 2004.
 Cards were paired in a master-slave configuration, where all cards performed the same amount of work, but sent the completed visuals to the master card for transmission to the display.
 They typically worked by rendering a portion of each frame individually, a technique known as split frame rendering.
 It later introduced alternate frame rendering, where each GPU renders a subsequent frame entirely by themselves, and SLI antialiasing, where anti-aliasing rendering was specifically split between two GPUs to reduce the overhead it had on system resources.